mido/mido/docs/backends.rst

 Can send but doesn't receive ``active_sensing`` messages.

-The port name lists are creates once when PortMidi is initialized.
-This means that if you plug in a devices after the backend is loaded, you will not be able to access it.
+The port name lists are created once when PortMidi is initialized.
+This means that if you plug in a device after the backend is loaded, you will not be able to access it.
 (The RtMidi backend updates its list dynamically.)

-The device list is created when PortMidi is initialized, so if devices are added later they will not be shown in the names lists and can not be opened as ports.
+The device list is created when PortMidi is initialized, so if devices are added later, they will not be shown in the names lists and can not be opened as ports.
 (RtMidi, however, updates the names lists when you ask for them.)